wandb/docs/docs/support/launch_support_parallelization_how_can_limit_resources_consumed_job.md

 tags:
    - launch
 ---

-Yes, Launch supports scaling jobs across mulitple GPUs and multiple nodes.
-See [this guide](/tutorials/volcano) for details.
+Launch supports scaling jobs across multiple GPUs and nodes.
+Refer to [this guide](/tutorials/volcano) for details.

-On an inter-job level, an individual launch agent is configured with a `max_jobs` parameter that determines how many jobs that agent can run simultaneously.
-Additionally, you can point to as many agents as you want at a particular queue, so long as those agents are connected to an infrastructure that they can launch into.
+Each launch agent is configured with a `max_jobs` parameter, which determines the maximum number of simultaneous jobs it can run.
+Multiple agents can point to a single queue as long as they connect to an appropriate launching infrastructure.

-You can limit the CPU/GPU, memory, and other requirements at the launch queue or job run level, in the resource config.
-For more information about setting up queues with resource limits on Kubernetes see [here](../guides/launch/setup-launch-kubernetes).
+You can set limits on CPU, GPU, memory, and other resources at the queue or job run level in the resource configuration.
+For information on setting up queues with resource limits on Kubernetes, refer to [this guide](../guides/launch/setup-launch-kubernetes).

-For sweeps, in the SDK you can add a block to the queue config
+For sweeps, include the following block in the queue configuration to limit the number of concurrent runs:

 ```yaml title="queue config"
   scheduler:
     num_workers: 4
 ```
-To limit the number of concurrent runs from a sweep that will be run in parallel.